bteger508/secure-sms-chat-plugin/README.md

-# CapstoneProjectTemplate /* Replace this line with the title of your project */
+# Secure SMS Chat Plugin

-## **Summary**
+## Summary

-Put a very high-level summary of the project.
+A secure chat plugin intended to facilitate and store communications between a Trust Officer and a Trust Owner.
+It will be included for users of the Cheetah Go! app and be available for keyboard entry via Cheetah Wealth Management and its companion application Accunet.
+The stored communication will be available to the regulatory (Reg 9) review process in Cheetah.

 ## **Team Members**

+- Ethan Holland
-- Joe Black
+- Nicole Gerber
-- Joe Pesci
+- Mercedes Thompson
-- Joe Dalton
+- Ben Eger

 ## **Client Partner Information**

 ### *Company:*
-WHATEVER COMPANY or CORRESPONDENCE
+Accutech

 ### *People:*
-- Jane Fonda
+- Scott Meyer
-- Jane Lynch
+- Trey Gourley

 ## **Links**